 K-12 offers Constitution Day lesson plans for grades K-12.

 The Law Library of Congress provides readers with a list of Legislative and Executive Branch documents, journal articles and web resources that relate to the Continental Congress and Constitution Day.

 The Maryland Courts website lists resources including links to peruse the Maryland Constitution, links to the National Constitution Center's educational resources, other lesson plans, interactive quizzes and more engaging information.

 The National Archives celebrates Constitution Day and Citizenship Day on September 17th each year to commemorate the signing of the U.S. Constitution in Philadelphia on September 17, 1787.
-This Constitution Day 2020, they will be hosting multiple virtual events on September 16th and 17th.
-Click this link to register for their live virtual events and learn more about the U.S. Constitution through their public programs, family activities, and online resources.

 The NEA provides lesson plans, activities, quizzes, and videos for grades 6-8.